 rm -r update-assets/

-Besides the update-assets you have to delete the file update.json after the update.
+Besides the /update-assets you can delete the archive after the update.

 You remove this with the command: